Alerts & Check-Up

 Checks run regularly, at different frequencies depending on the check type.
 When a problem is detected, an issue is created for the server or database where the problem is found.

 Issues may have severity "info", "warning", or "critical".
 Critical issues may indicate a serious performance problem or potential database outage within a matter of hours.
 Warnings are less serious, but should still be investigated as they can often escalate to critical severity.
 Info-level issues encourage best practices and indicate opportunities for performance improvements.

-If an issue is of severity "critical" (either because it starts as critical or escalates to that level), it will alert organization users according to their configured Alert Policy.
+If an issue is of severity "critical" (either because it starts as critical or escalates to that level), it will alert organization users by e-mail according to their configured Alert Policy.
 You can edit Alert Policies in the Configure section of the Alerts & Check-Up page.
 You can edit organization members' assigned policies in each member's organization profile page, accessible from the Members section of the organization Settings page.

 Checks are organized into several different categories:

 Couldn't find what you were looking for or want to talk about something specific?